anniecorrea/workshop1_ETL/README.md

 It covers the ETL (Extract, Transform, Load) pipeline, dimensional modeling with a Star Schema, loading data into MySQL, and generating KPI reports with Python visualizations.

-# The workflow is structured into three main steps:
+# The workflow is structured into some main steps:

 - Design a Dimensional Data Model (DDM),
 - ETL Process